 When you add a new product to eBay it immediately gets some impressions.
 If it doesn’t generate any clicks and sales eBay will soon stop showing it in the search results.
 On the other hand, if it generates a sale it will start getting more and more exposure.

-Your eBay SEO efforts translates into free traffic.
+Your eBay SEO efforts translate into free traffic.

 How to optimize listings for eBay SEO step by step